Interior Design (INTD)

 INTD3600 LIGHTING

-Interior illumination is studied in-depth from aesthetic, technical and functional points of view.
-Conceptual design and documentation, lamps, luminaries, color rendition, lighting calculation and daylighting will be presented through lectures, projects and site observation.
-(3 credits)
+This course studies interior illumination in depth from aesthetic, technical, and functional points of view.
+Conceptual design and documentation, light sources, luminaires, qualities of lights, lighting calculations, and daylighting are presented through lectures, projects, and virtual site observation.
+(4 credits)

 INTD3800 SPECIAL TOPICS IN INTERIOR DESIGN